-Should you buy the 13-inch or 15-inch MacBook Pro?
+13-inch vs. 15-inch MacBook Pro: Which is best for you?

 Processors

 The central processing unit (CPU) is what powers the MacBook Pro.
-MacBook Pro 2016 has Intel's Skylake processors for both the 13-inch and 15-inch models.
+MacBook Pro 2018 has Intel's Coffee Lake processors.
+Quad-core now for the 13-inch and 6-core 15-inch models.

-The 13-inch model starts with a 2.0GHz dual-core Intel Core i5 or 2.4GHz dual-core Intel Core i7 processor for the version without the Touch Bar, and 2.9GHz or 3.1GHz dual-core Intel Core i5, or 3.3GHz dual-core Intel Core i7 processor for the version with Touch Bar.

 - If absolute power doesn't matter, don't give Intel any more money and stick with the 13-inch MacBook Pro.